sunzhida/COMP4461_2017Fall_Lab2/README.md

 bridge.createUser('test').then(…);
 ```

 Otherwise, the bridge will keep on generate strings and you will not be able to proceed to the next step.

-After that you can follow the [instruction of jsHue](https://github.com/blargoner/jshue) to pass your commands to the bridge through your devices.
+After compiling the code successfully, you can follow the [instruction of jsHue](https://github.com/blargoner/jshue) to pass your commands to the bridge through your devices.

 ## Tips
 + Involve in the development community to get inspired, e.g., [Hue Pro Development Community](https://plus.google.com/communities/117365177082293877496).